The University of Montana-Western

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at The University of Montana-Western are Surgeons, Diagnostic medical sonographers, Nurse anesthetists, Cardiovascular technologists and technicians, and Skincare specialists
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at The University of Montana-Western are Surgeons, Diagnostic medical sonographers, Cardiovascular technologists and technicians, Correspondence clerks & order clerks, and Nurse anesthetists

 The most specialized majors at The University of Montana-Western are Applied Sciences (11 degrees awarded), Education (159 degrees), Agriculture (23 degrees), Parks, Recreation, & Leisure (19 degrees), and Natural Resources & Conservation (8 degrees) (as of 2023).